neurobionics/neurobionicspi/README.md

 </div>

-> [!Note]
+> [!NOTE]
 > If you are affliated with a university, please use your own username (`ENTNETWORK_IDENTITY`) and password (`ENTNETWORK_PASSWORD`) that you usually use to connect to the university's WiFi network (`ENTNETWORK_SSID`).
-This will allow the Raspberry Pi to connect to the university's WiFi network using your credentials.
+This will allow the Raspberry Pi to connect to the university's network and access the internet using your credentials.

 </details>
 <details>